gdcc/dataverse-ansible/ec2/README.md

 ### Quick Start

-To stand up on instance running the latest release of Dataverse, simply run the script:
+To stand up an instance running the latest release of Dataverse, simply run the script:

 `./ec2-create-instance.sh`